wolfgangheinz/Markdown/readme.md

 ### 2. Launch the Editor

 1. Open the extracted folder.
-2. Double-click `index.html`, or drag it into a modern browser (Edge, Chrome, Safari).
+2. Keep the `vendor/` folder alongside `index.html`, then double-click `index.html` or drag it into a modern browser (Edge, Chrome, Safari).
 3. Start typing in the Markdown pane; the preview updates automatically.
 Use **Visual** in the view switcher to write directly in the rendered document, or **Split** to see both representations.

 The app runs locally—no server is required.
-For best results in Edge/Chrome, allow the File System Access prompt when saving so the editor can write directly to disk.
-Safari users get automatic download fallbacks.
+To edit a folder’s files directly in Edge or Chrome, choose **Open Folder** and allow its permission prompt.
+Safari and other browsers use the available file-picker and download fallbacks.

 Keyboard Shortcuts
 -------------------